maciejjerzyantosiak/PhysitrackExercise/README.md

-# PhysitrackExercise
+# Physitrack Exercise - recruitment project
+## Introduction
+    Welcome to the PhysitrackExercise project.
+This project is geared toward automation testing and aims to ensure the seamless functionality of Physitrack Web applications.
+Here, you'll find detailed instructions for setting up and running the project, whether you prefer a remote or local environment.

-## Notes:
+## Project Configuration:
+    Before we dive into the steps for running the project, here are a few essential configuration notes:
-    Project by default is pointed to the selenium server on ec2-3-80-30-46.compute-1.amazonaws.com.
-You can change it manually in appsettings.json
+    Default Selenium Server: The project is configured to connect to the Selenium server hosted at ec2-3-80-30-46.compute-1.amazonaws.com by default.
+You can manually adjust this configuration in the appsettings.json file.
-    You can check automation progress by logging in to ec2-3-80-30-46.compute-1.amazonaws.com via Remote Desktop Connection by using:
-        Login: Administrator
-        Password: Sent in the email.
+    Remote Access: For remote access and monitoring of the automation progress, you can log in to the server at ec2-3-80-30-46.compute-1.amazonaws.com using Remote Desktop Connection.
+Credentials for login are provided via email.

-## How to run the project
+## Running the Project

-### 1. Remotely on Windows:
+### Option 1: Remote Execution on Windows
     1. Login via Remote Desktop Connection to: ec2-3-80-30-46.compute-1.amazonaws.com
             Login: Administrator
             Password: Sent in the email.